sirech/talk-humane-on-call-alerting/presentation.md

 ???

 - To quote a former colleague: "You don't have a technology problem, you have an organizational one"
-- You notice that this part has nothing to do with tools or infrastructure
+- It's got nothing to do with tools

 ---

 ## Learning 2️⃣  ➡️
-## Commit to action
+### Commit to action

 ---

 <!-- .slide: data-background-color="var(--r-main-color)"  -->

-# We Do Things by Hand Around Here
+# Lack of Automation

+???

+- people get used to do things by hand

+---

+## Doing things by hand is the easiest way to guarantee non-reproducible results

 ---